c0rmac/CBO-Stiefel/cbo-stiefel/README.md

-# Comparing Consensus-Based Optimization SDEs on the Stiefel Manifold
+# Consensus Based Optimisation on Stiefel Manifolds

 ## 1. Introduction: The Ha-Kim SDE and its Guarantees